Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 Native mobile frameworks and applications are provided by Alfresco as standard and worth considering if mobile support is a requirement. <!-- Cannot find mobile link.
 Further details on the [Alfresco developer experience for mobile is available](LINK). -->

-## Introducing ADW (developer perspective)
+## Introducing Alfresco Digital Workspace
-The Alfresco Digital Workspace (ADW) is the general-purpose application developed and provided by Alfresco to all customers and partners.
+The Alfresco Digital Workspace is the general-purpose application developed and provided by Alfresco to all customers and partners.
 ADW is supported and enhanced through regular releases and it supports content use cases as well as content-centric process use cases.

 ### Best Practices